facebookresearch/vggsfm/README.md

 python test.py
 ```

-You should see something like:
+When it finishes (it would take several hours to complete the testing on the whole IMC dataset), you should see something like:

 ```bash
 ----------------------------------------------------------------------------------------------------